circleci/circleci-docs/jekyll/_cci2/faq.md

 The `latest` tag is the most infamous example, but other mutable tags like `master`, have the same problem.
 You can read more about the issue [here](http://container-solutions.com/docker-latest-confusion/).

 Instead, we recommend choosing a specific tag.
 This guarantees that you are using the same version of the container image.
-You can read more about specifying image versions [here](#what-is-the-recommended-way-to-specify-image-versions).

 ## I updated my Docker image, but my build is using a cached image.
 How can I invalidate the old image?